 Activities become eligible for a subsidy based on the following criteria:

-b.
-The activity must involve multidicplinary, involve various faculties or studentorganisations.
+- The activity must involve multidisciplinary, involve various faculties or student organisations.

-e.
-The organising association and/or participants in the activity must make a financial contribution themselves and/or have acquired other subsidies or sources of sponsorship.
+- The organizing association and/or participants in the activity must make a financial contribution themselves and/or have acquired other subsidies or sources of sponsorship.
 The University Fund will appreciate any efforts you have made to secure funding elsewhere.

 Subsidies cannot be granted if: